-During the join process, a joining peer fills its routing table by sending a series of Ping and Attach requests, as specified in RELOAD base [I-D.ietf-p2psip-base].
+During the join process, a joining peer fills its routing table by sending a series of Ping and Attach requests, as specified in RELOAD base [RFC6940].
 Thus, a joining peer immediately has enough information at its disposal to calculate an estimate of the network size.